mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Type "it" for more
 ```

 Excellent.
-We can see that we are indeed only getting back document levels where management was in the ACL array.
-The redact stage can be useful for implementing access control lists, though it is not the only way to limit access to information, as we'll learn later in the course.
-Any user who has access to a collection to perform this type of aggregation can also perform other read operations.
+We can see that we are indeed only getting back document levels where "management" was in the "acl" array -- (block 1 & block 2).
+The *$redact* stage can be useful for implementing *access control lists*, though it is not the only way to *limit access to information*, as we'll learn later in the course.
+Any user who has access to a collection to perform this type of *aggregation* can also perform other *read operations*.

 So the redact stage is not sufficient for collection and field level restrictions.
 Lastly, if comparing to a field in the document, the field must be present at every level of using descend, or the expression must account for and decide what to do if the field is missing.
 If we don't take any of these precautions, redact is likely to error.